Amnasaqib/The-Cricket-Quiz/README.md

 ### Deploying the Site

 * The site was deployed using GitHub pages through the following steps:
-1. In the "the-everything-quiz" GitHub repository, click on "settings".
+1. In the "The-Cricket-Quiz" GitHub repository, click on "settings".
 2. Scroll down and click on the "pages" tab.
 3. In the dropdown menu for the branch, select "main".
 4. Click on "save".